avi33csx/avi33csx/README.md

 - 👀 I’m interested in Cyber Security and Fintech
 - 🌱 I’m currently learning Blockchain and Python
 - 💞️ I’m looking to collaborate on Security projects on fintech
-- 📫 How to reach me proavisingh@mlkpgcollege.org
+- 📫 How to reach me asingh@ptn.amity.edu

 <!---
 avi33csx/avi33csx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.